giga-sec/gigaSec-Tech-Notes/3. Notes/Components with Known Vulnerabilities.md

 Check for recent unauthenticated bookstore app rce's.
 `2017`, was the site created in this year?

-- [ ] Let's first download wpscan to find the version of services used
+- [x] Let's first download wpscan to find the version of services used
-- [ ] Let's first determine what wpscan can do
+- [x] Let's first determine what wpscan can do

+Wpscan: The website is up but doesn't seem to be running wordpress

 Question